cran/ggstatsplot/README.md

 # Session Information

-For details about the session information in which this `README` file was rendered, see-
+For reproducibility purposes, the details about the session information in which this document was rendered, see-
 <https://indrajeetpatil.github.io/ggstatsplot/articles/web_only/session_info.html>